w-vi/grivefs/README.md

 # grivefs

 Attemtp to get a google drive [FUSE](http://fuse.sourceforge.net/) client without huge dependecies.
-There are not many drive clients for linux and frankly I don't like syncing clients anyway and the existing fuse clients are either old or have too many dependecies.
+It is more of a learning project using Go but it might lead somewhere.

 ## How it works